 I've always been most fascinated by humans; all our weird contradictory complexities, and yet history shows us that humans don't do a lot of changing.
 There is always a lot of violence and prejudice and horror being perpetrated by people, especially those in power.
 There is always a lot of resistance to any social movement.
 There is always a lot of selfishness.
 But some things do change, in bursts here and there, and I hope this might be one of those times.
 It's not easy to live amid chaos, but it's also not easy to live amid an accepted status quo where people are suffering.
 In both these cases, privilege protects a lot of people, including me.
 It's quiet where I live, in my life, almost all the time, and sometimes, that makes me forget how much societal and political terror so many others are living with.
 But social media provides me a broader view by giving me access to other people.
 It shows me the suffering that people like me, white people, need to recognize and accept responsibility for changing, and it helps me be understanding about behavior that might seem extreme if I didn't know how much injustice and death and pain has been happening.

 As a speculative fiction writer, reader, and viewer, I have immersed myself in so many stories about morality, injustice, and revolution.
 I am not in any way alone there.
 Harry Potter, The Hunger Games, and other popular phenomena all include these themes.
 But I think too many of us see this as being limited to fiction, to the past, or to other countries.
-We fail to recognize the way they're affecting our own societies, especially those of us who are people of privilege living quiet lives.
+We fail to recognize the way they're affecting our own modern societies, especially those of us who are people of privilege living quiet lives.
 We have problems, yes, many of them deeply painful, but we aren't being hurt by society in such a consistent and structural way.
 So it's easy for us to turn away or condemn others and not realize that we're ignoring the very heroes that we cheered for when we saw them in a different setting.
 Protests and riots are a part of so many important pieces of progress that have been made in the world.

 In the past, I've analyzed the selection of books that I was required to read in school, and I've expressed my frustrations with it--primarily with the lack of diversity in both the authors and the main characters.
 That led me to write this post, where I shared some classics I enjoyed that are by non-White-and-male authors.